History of colonialism: Imperialism in Asia

+Ottoman colonialism

-Interwar period (1918–1939)
+Interwar period and World War II (1918–1945)

 The colonial map was redrawn following the defeat of the German Empire and the Ottoman Empire after the World War I (1914–18).
 Colonies from the defeated empires were transferred to the newly founded League of Nations, which itself redistributed it to the victorious powers as "mandates".
-The secret 1916 Sykes-Picot Agreement partitioned the Middle East between Britain and France.
+The secret 1916 Sykes–Picot Agreement partitioned the Middle East between Britain and France.
 French mandates included Syria and Lebanon, whilst the British were granted Iraq and Palestine.
 The bulk of the Arabian Peninsula became the independent Kingdom of Saudi Arabia in 1922.
 The discovery of the world's largest easily accessible crude oil deposits led to an influx of Western oil companies that dominated the region's economies until the 1970s, and making the emirs of the oil states immensely rich, enabling them to consolidate their hold on power and giving them a stake in preserving Western hegemony over the region.
 During the 1920 and 1930s Iraq, Syria and Egypt moved towards independence, although the British and French did not formally depart the region until they were forced to do so after World War II.